OSC/ondemand/CONTRIBUTING.md

 All new issues are reviewed weekly by the OOD team to categorize correctly regardless.

-## Pull Request Comments
+## Pull Request Notes

-Ensure to include what issue this fixes in the **PR comment** to help with automated issue closing:
+Ensure to include what issue this fixes in the **PR comment** to help with automated issue closing.
+Please do not put the issue number in the title of the PR since this can make things more difficult to track for the maintainers.

-* "fixes #1234"

 ## Tests in Pull Requests